WELLESBOURNE AIRFIELD IS NOT SAFE YET!

 Our initial Crowdfunding campaign raised over £38,000 from 525 supporters.
 The tenants at Wellesbourne airfield obtained leave to appeal the ridiculous court decision that prevented them from being able to renew their business lease.
 However the appeal failed and a number of businesses at the airfield were either forced into bankruptcy or signed deals to leave fearing huge legal bills.
-If the existing business tenants lose the right to renew their business leases the airfield will close so the some of the remaining tenants in the battle are launching an action in The Court of Appeal.
-Again this comes at a cost so we appreciate your continued support.
+If the existing business tenants lose the right to renew their business leases the airfield will close.
+Two of the remaining tenants have sort leave to appeal in the Court of Appeal which was not granted and are now considering the next step.

 Wellesbourne Airfield is one of the busiest General Aviation Airports in the country with over 70,000 movements every year.
 Despite every bit of planning policy being on the side of retaining Wellesbourne airfield it remans under threat of closure forever, by the Landlords attempting to remove the business tenants.

 The cost of fighting the case is disproportionate to the income of most of the small businesses on the airfield.
 This is what the developers rely on, BUT they had not expected the resilience of the tenants and their supporters at Wellesbourne.